Bike Riders Put Themselves and the Rest of Us at Risk

 Brown was right, but he was also wrong.

-One of the first things I was taught when I learned to drive a car was that making sure other drivers knew your intentions was critical to safety.
+One of the first things I learned when I got behind the wheel of a car was making sure other drivers knew your intentions.
+That was critical to safety.

-If bike riders ever learned that lesson, many have forgotten it.
+If bike riders ever learned that lesson, most have forgotten it.

 Bike riders race up the bike lane and weave through pedestrians at crosswalks, against the light.
-Illegal turns taking them the wrong way down one way streets are common.
+Illegal turns down one way streets are common.

 The problem isn’t simply bad behavior, it’s the chaos.
 Drivers and pedestrians don’t know what to expect.